thisisdavidbell/hello-operator/operator-sdk-0.18/README.md

 - `curl http://hello1.drb-hello-operator.apps.RESTOFCLUSTERHOSTNAME/hello` should give the expected behaviour
 - update the cr in ocp to change one or more of version, repeat, verbose.

-# 17. Support changes to spec.version hello CR.
+# 17. Support changes to spec.version in existing hello CR.
 Apply logic in reconcile loop to find desired (from cr) and current deployed (from deployment, and thus from pod) image value.
-If these don't match, update the deployments image value, and update.
+If these don't match, update the deployment's image value, and update.

+This change can be seen at commit: 5cc8494 : https://github.com/thisisdavidbell/hello-operator/commit/5cc8494b31ceed09ef4458a1d358c12f99ed6536

+# 18. Support changes to spec.repeat and spec.verbose in existing hello CR.
+Apply logic in reconcile loop to find desired (from cr) and current deployed (from deployment, and thus from pod) env list.
+If these don't match, update the deployment's env list, and update.

 ---